-Requires Department to continue to implement a plan with Michigan State University Extension Service to increase FIP recipient participation in the Federal Earned Income Tax Credit and report on plan details.
+Requires Department to continue efforts to increase FIP recipient participation in the Federal Earned Income Tax Credit.

 Sec.
 668. Boys and Girls Club Project

 Allows DHS, in collaboration with Michigan Alliance of Boys and Girls Clubs, to conduct a child care program pilot.
 Allocations are made only to agencies that report necessary data for meeting TANF eligibility requirements, and priority is given to agencies providing at least 10% in matching funds.